premium-plus-io/demo_app/readme.md

 Since it's a demo application it doesn't really matter where we authenticate, we can move user auth of the demo Zendesk environment.

-## Swift
+# Swift
 Preferably written in Swift

 # Icons
 SF icons:
 - Web: globe
-- Zendesk: questionmark.circle
+- Zendesk: questionmark.circle or
 - Unified: lifepreserver
 - Support: ticket
 - Settings: gear  􀍟